davincicoders/davinci_command_line/chapters/introduction.md

 other programmers effectively.

 If someone asks you what directory you're in, you should know to use `pwd` to print working directory.
-If someone wants to `cd` somewhere, you should rememer that you are changing directories.
+If someone wants to `cd` somewhere, you should remember that you are changing directories.